Princeps senatus: Appointment

-Decline
+Decline after Sulla's reforms

 The status and function of princeps senatus ceased to be relevant after the reforms of Sulla in 82–80 BC.
 As dictator, Sulla established a strict oligarchic order in order to prevent any man from rising above the rest (for example, iteration of the consulship was banned).
 Several scholars, such as Theodor Mommsen and Ernst Badian, believe that Sulla even abolished the office.
 However, Sulla would probably not have demoted his close ally, the princeps Lucius Valerius Flaccus, who had enabled his appointment as dictator though the lex Valeria.
 Although the position probably continued – there was still a list of senators and someone had to be listed first – the prerogatives of the office fell away.
 In particular, consuls designate assumed the honour of speaking first.
 This may be because, through the 80s and 70s, the senior living ex-censors – the most senior members of the senate, in the absence of a formal princeps senatus due to the paucity of censorial lectiones, – were largely uninfluential and unimportant men.
 Even when named first in the list of senators, they were largely so named by default or custom and were unable to assert speaking privilege before more influential, but junior, consulars.

 Pierre Willems and Francis Ryan have suggested that Cicero may have been the last princeps senatus of the Republic, appointed after April 43 by his fellow senators.
-Such restoration of this ancient office was part of "diehard republicans'" propaganda against Mark Antony, whom Cicero had violently attacked in his Philippicae.
-Cicero's ascribed leadership of the senate, however, may not necessarily correspond to the traditional princeps senatus office.
+Such restoration of this ancient office was part of "diehard republicans"' propaganda against Mark Antony, whom Cicero had violently attacked in his Philippicae.
+Cicero's ascribed leadership of the senate, however, may not have been through the office of princeps senatus as such.

+During the Empire

 The position was revived by Augustus in 28 BC; he, irregularly, appointed himself.
 If the post was limited to certain gentes, the Julii were possibly ineligible, and Augustus was not yet then one of the customary candidates (senior ex-censors).
 Regardless, Augustus held the office until his death; it then absorbed into the emperor's offices and powers.

 In the emperor's absence, it is possible that a senator was granted the privilege of holding this role when the Senate met; the notoriously unreliable Historia Augusta claimed that during the Crisis of the Third Century, some others held the position; in particular, it stated that the future emperor Valerian held the office in AD 238, during the reigns of Maximinus Thrax and Gordian I, and he continued to hold it through to the reign of Decius.
 The same source also makes the same claim about Tacitus when the Senate acclaimed him emperor in AD 275.